ansys/pydpf-core/docs/source/getting_started/index.rst

 more information, see `Ansys Platform Support <https://www.ansys.com/solutions/solutions-by-role/it-professionals/platform-support>`_.

 Other platforms may be supported by using DPF within a containerization ecosystem such as Docker or Kubernetes.
-For more information, see :ref:`docker`.

 ***************************
 Client Server Compatibility